cehteh/unsynn/COOKBOOK.md

 and disadvantages. unsynn supports both, so one can freely mix whatever makes most sense in a particular case.

+Moreover there are two API's how `parse()` can be called.
+At the basic level every type that implements `Parser` gets `Parse` implemented as well thus making `T::parse(&mut TokenIter)` available.
+For convenience we also have a `IParse` trait implemented for `TokenIter` thus one can call `let parsed = some_tokeniter.parse::<T>()?;` this is especially useful when the type can be inferred as it won't need the turbofish notation.

 ### Exact AST Representation

 One approach is to define a structures that reflects the AST of the grammar exactly.
 This is